stephan-double-u/cross-language-validation-schema/README.md

 ### Property related validation rules
 Validation rules for a single property of an entity type are defined by a key-value pair.

-The name of the key is determined by the name of the property
+The _name of the key_ is determined by the name of the property, i.e.
-- For a _simple property_ it is its name, e.g.
+- for a _simple property_ it is simply its name, e.g.
   - "responsibleUser"
--  For a _nested property_ the name is build by concatenating the property names of the access path by using "." separators, e.g.
+- for a _nested property_ the name is build by concatenating the property names of the access path by using "." (full stop) separators, e.g.
   - "customer.address.city"
-- For _properties of objects that are part of arrays_, the property names can be appended by an _array index_ definition _[x]_, where _x_ is the index of the expected object, e.g.
+- for _properties of objects that are part of arrays_, the names of the array properties can be appended by an _array index_ definition _[x]_, where _x_ is either
+  - a _single index value_ of the expected array position, e.g.
     - "medicalSets[0].articles[0].animalUse"
+  - or _a comma separated list_ of index values, e.g.
+    - "medicalSets[1,2,3].articles[4,5].animalUse"
+  - or _a range definition_ of two index values separated by "-" (minus), e.g.
+    - "medicalSets[1-3].articles[4-5].animalUse"
+  - or _a start-step definition_ of two index values separated by "/" (slash), where the first value specifies the first array position and the second values defines the step size to the other array positions, e.g.
+    - "medicalSets[2/1].articles[0/2].animalUse"
+  - or _a star (\*)_ as a shortcut for the interval defnition [0/1], e.g.
+    - "medicalSets[\*].articles[\*].animalUse"

 The value is an **array** that may contain _contraint objects_.
 - For validation rules regarding **mandatory** and **immutable** properties the array **may be empty**.
 That means that this property is mandatory resp. immutable, period.
 Technically speaking the validation rule always evaluates to _true_.